ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ![Selecting the service name](images/monitoring-service-name.png)

 After the region field is an ID field.
-The ID that appears corresponds to the last part of your deployment's ID.
-For example if your Deployment ID is,
+The ID corresponds to the last part of your deployment's ID.
+For example, if your Deployment ID is,

 ![Example deployment ID](images/monitoring-crn-example.png)